Zhang Dai

 何明台 He Mingtai (line 25)

 Zhang Dai, style name 宗子 Zongzi and in old age nicknamed 陶庵老人 Old Man of Tao An, was from 山陰 Shanyin (Shaoxing, in Zhejiang).
 His family had been illustrious for generations, (so he had) beautiful and expensive food and clothing, and spent his days amongst wealthy people from all over.
 They arranged singers to perform melodies, and they could tell all sorts of jokes.
-Cock fights, bird fights, gambling, football and light music11: he was accomplished at all such skills, but was especially good at qin.
+Cock fights, bird fights, gambling, football and ruan lute music:11 he was accomplished at all such skills, but was especially good at qin.

-In Shaoxing, people who followed Wang's Bright Spring School (of qin play)12 esteemed (its master?)
-Wang Lü'e,13 so Zhang Dai studied with him.
-He (then) could play such melodies as Yu Qiao Wenda, Liezi Yu Feng, Biyu Mode,14 Shui Long Yin, Dao Yi, and Huanpei Sheng.15 Shortly thereafter he studied qin for half a year with Wang Benwu,16 learning more than 20 melodies including Yan Luo Pingsha, Shan Ju Yin, Jing Guan Yin, Qingye Wen Zhong, Wu Ye Ti, Han Gong Qiu, Gao Shan, Liu Shui, Meihua Sannong, Chun Hua Yin,17 Cangjiang Yeyu, and Zhuang Zhou Meng Die, plus more than 10 short (? these are both long) melodies such as Hujia Shibapai 18 and Pu'an Zhou.
+Shortly thereafter he studied qin for half a year with Wang Benwu,16 learning more than 20 melodies including Yan Luo Pingsha, Shan Ju Yin, Jing Guan Yin, Qingye Wen Zhong, Wu Ye Ti, Han Gong Qiu, Gao Shan, Liu Shui, Meihua Sannong, Chun Hua Yin,17 Cangjiang Yeyu, and Zhuang Zhou Meng Die, plus more than 10 short (versions of long?) melodies such as Hujia Shibapai 18 and Pu'an Zhou.

 Footnotes (Shorthand references are explained on a separate page)